NSLS-II-PDF/mmm-experiments/README.rst

 - Adding plans changes detector exposure time at PDF.
 This is likely a design problem with BSUI and PDF's profile.
 - The operator account's home directory is not shared between the srv1 VM and the workstations.
 This was an issue for BMM's plans that reference a file in the home dir.
     - Bruce's scheme for knowing where to write data was not working on a fresh machine that had never seen the BMMuser.start_experiment() command run by hand in bsui
+    - Bruce has a spreadsheet that doesn't get cleared effectively after other experiments, and the plan will look for something that doesn't exist because the "instrument" argument was set.
+    - There was also cross talk of state between files and redis, so clearing one could sometimes have no effect.